gasilva/dataAndModelsCovid19/README.md

 The code was modified to include data analysis and new models like SIR-D, SEIR, SEIR-D, SEAIR and SEAIR-D. The last one is very new and original with time delays, deaths and other constants.

 After some time, and sucess, the Institute of Technologies of Sao Paulo State (http://www.ipt.br) modified the code and used it to predict the demand for respirators and hospitals for Sao Paulo State, Brazil.
-The modified code, a Jupyter Notebook, can be accessed in subfolders ./regionsSP.
+The modified code, a Jupyter Notebook, can be accessed in subfolder ```./regionsSP```.
 It calculate infected, recovered and deaths for all administrative regions of Sao Paulo State.
 The final result can be seen at http://ec2-13-56-240-173.us-west-1.compute.amazonaws.com:3838/sample-apps/Covid19/

 If you have interest, ATS (www.ats4i.com) has some posts about Covid-19 pandemics modeling.